Hydraulic Bike Brake Bleeding — Step-by-Step for Shimano and SRAM

 Remove the caliper syringe.
 Wipe everything thoroughly with isopropyl alcohol.
 Reinstall the wheel.
 Squeeze the lever — firm, immediate engagement, no sponginess.

-If the lever still has any soft feeling, repeat the bleeding edge technique specifically.
-Nine times out of ten, that’s the remaining air location in a SRAM system.
+If there’s still any soft feeling, repeat the bleeding edge technique specifically.
+Nine times out of ten, that’s where the remaining air is sitting in a SRAM system.

 Post-Bleed Check for Both Systems

 After bleeding either system, spin the wheel and apply the brake progressively.
-Listen and feel for anything unusual.
+Listen.
+Feel for anything unusual.
 The lever should be firm throughout its travel with clear engagement before it reaches the bar.
-Take the bike for a short test ride before trusting the brakes on a descent — even a quick lap around the block gives you confirmation that the bleed worked before you commit to terrain where braking performance matters.
+Take the bike for a short test ride before trusting the brakes on a descent — even a quick lap around the block confirms the bleed worked before you commit to terrain where braking performance actually matters.

 Hydraulic brake bleeding at home pays for itself quickly.
 A single bleed kit from Shimano or SRAM costs less than one shop bleed service.
-After the first time, the kit is already paid for, and every subsequent bleed is essentially free.
-More than the money, though, there’s something genuinely satisfying about squeezing a lever that you just brought back from soft and vague to precise and powerful — knowing exactly what changed and why, and having done it with your own hands in your own garage.
+After the first time, the kit is already paid for — every subsequent bleed is essentially free.
+More than the money, though, there’s something genuinely satisfying about squeezing a lever you just brought back from soft and vague to precise and powerful.
+Knowing exactly what changed and why.
+Having done it yourself, in your own garage, with your own hands.

 Stay in the loop